-This is a Queen’s University led cross-disciplinary digital innovation hub that builds on the momentum of the world-class ECIT (Institute of Electronics, Communications & Information Technology) facility that has already succeeded in putting Belfast on the map in terms of digital innovation.
+GII is a cross-disciplinary digital innovation hub that will build on momentum created by the world-class ECIT (Institute of Electronics, Communications and Information Technology) facility that put Belfast on the map for digital innovation.

-Global Innovation Institute (GII) will be a nexus for co-innovation between researchers and industry in data security, connectivity and analytics.
+The Global Innovation Institute (GII) will be a nexus for co-innovation between researchers and industry in cybersecurity, wireless connectivity and artificial intelligence (AI).
 It will be a place where local and global companies, entrepreneurs and researchers will come together in a multi-disciplinary innovation environment.
-As we are faced with the data deluge in our increasingly connected world, the secure, connected intelligence capabilities of the GII will become ever more critical.
+Its primary sectoral focus areas will be in health sciences and agri-food.
+Expertise across these domains will enable GII to adopt a “Digital One Health” approach.
+As our increasingly connected world creates a data deluge, the GII’s secure, connected intelligence capabilities will become more critical.

 The Institute for Research Excellence in Advanced Clinical Healthcare (i-REACH)